Broadcast Production Header photo

 Capture and create the moments that everyone just has to see.

-All training is aligned to real-world experience, so students are ready the moment they graduate.
-Video students use a variety of software tools that are common in the real world, such as Adobe Production Studio Suite and Apple Final Cut Pro Studio.
-They also learn to work with high-definition cameras, teleprompters, and professional video switchers in both a studio and field setting to produce news packages, commercials, short stories and various other productions.
+Students learn to use a variety of software tools that are common in the real world such as Adobe Production Studio Suite and Apple Final Cut Pro Studio.
+They also learn to work with high-definition cameras, teleprompters, and professional video switchers in both a studio and field setting to produce news broadcasts, commercials, short stories and various other productions.

 Campus